raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 "What's there to discuss?"
 Bob was self-congratulatory: "This is way faster.
 Given the number of broken sieves on the internet, I'll bet this is better than anything the interviewer can write."

 Althea tried her best Han Solo impersonation: "Don't get cocky, kid!
-After all, if I could read [The Genuine Sieve of Eratosthenes][g] by Melissa E. O'Neill, so could the interviewer.
+After all, if I could read [The Genuine Sieve of Eratosthenes][g], so could the interviewer.
 And there's lots more that could be done.
 But this is probably good enough for the purposes of a interview."

 [g]: https://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf